Telling Muslim Lives: Youth Stories and Belonging

 Overview

 The Center of Muslim Experience at Arizona State University (ASU) is excited to announce two upcoming workshops aimed at enhancing public understanding of Muslims and Islam, supported through The Luce/ACLS Program in Religion, Journalism & International Affairs.
 These workshops are designed to address the knowledge gap in journalism regarding Muslim lived experiences and to highlight the perspectives of youth as dynamic contributors to culture and knowledge.
 By the end of the workshops, the students will have a comprehensive understanding about Islamophobia in the world and its manifestations on mainstream media in addition to learning about strategies to counterbalance bias and misrepresentations.
-The students will produce newsworthy stories for publication and create and launch a Muslim Youth Experiences media toolkit for responsible reporting and challenging Islamophobic narratives.
+The students will produce newsworthy stories for publication and create and launch a Muslim youth experiences online resource platform for responsible reporting and challenging Islamophobic narratives.

 Topics